Ten years ago, I had the crazy idea to run a half marathon. My very first half marathon.

 And Just.
 Keep.
 Going.

-Kat Lee’s book, Hello Mornings: How to Build a Grace-Filled, Life-Giving Morning Routine, releases December 5, 2017.
+For more motivation from Kat, check out her book, Hello Mornings: How to Build a Grace-Filled, Life-Giving Morning Routine.